Screening questionnaire for Covid-19

 Were you wearing personal protective equipment?

-You must stay at home (self-isolate) for 14 days
+You must self isolate and stay at home

 If you develop symptoms during this time, call the Covid 111 Service for further advice.

 Social distance as far as possible

 You should take extra care:

 Extremely vulnerable groups should now shield.

 Public Health are strongly advising people with serious underlying health conditions to stay at home and not to go out.

 This is because they are at very high risk of severe illness from coronavirus (COVID-19).